 What is a Blood Transfusion?

-What is a Blood Transfusion?
-28July
+What is a Blood Transfusion? post thumbnail image

 A blood transfusion is a safe, common procedure in which blood is given through an intravenous (IV) line in one of the blood vessels.
 The need for a transfusion may occur if the body is unable to make blood properly.
 Most common types of blood transfusion are for loss of red blood cells or platelets.
 Low platelet counts can arise with some bone cancers like leukemia or lymphoma, chemotherapy or radiation, and bone marrow problems.